CORA: Generalizable coronary artery disease assessment and risk stratification from coronary CT angiography using pathology-centric representation learning: Discussion

 An important consideration concerns the fidelity of synthetic lesions relative to the full biological complexity of atherosclerotic plaques.
 Real-world coronary lesions exhibit a rich spectrum of morphological and compositional heterogeneity that cannot be exhaustively captured by any simulation engine, including lipid-rich necrotic cores, fibrous caps of variable thickness, spotty calcification, and napkin-ring signs.
 However, we emphasize that perfect pathological realism is neither the design goal nor a prerequisite for effective pretraining.
 The synthesis engine serves a specific representational purpose: to redirect the encoder's attention from dominant background anatomy toward the coronary vasculature and its potential abnormalities, thereby reducing the learning burden during subsequent task-specific fine-tuning.
 From this perspective, the critical property of synthetic lesions is not biological fidelity but rather morphological and attenuation diversity, ensuring that the pretrained encoder develops broad sensitivity to a wide range of intensity perturbations along the vessel wall.
-Empirically, when we applied the pretrained model directly to real CCTA volumes without any fine-tuning (Fig.~\ref{fig-zero}), the resulting abnormality response maps highlighted numerous candidate regions, with genuine lesions consistently included among them.
+A comparative visualization of real and synthetic coronary plaques is provided in Fig.~\ref{fig-synthetic data}.
+Empirically, when we applied the pretrained model directly to real CCTA volumes without any fine-tuning, the resulting abnormality response maps highlighted numerous candidate regions, with genuine lesions consistently included among them.
 Although these raw predictions also contained substantial false positives, this behavior is expected and, in fact, desirable: it indicates that the pretrained encoder has acquired a deliberately over-sensitive detector that casts a wide net over plaque-like regions.
 Task-specific fine-tuning then refines this broad sensitivity into precise, clinically actionable predictions by leveraging labeled examples to suppress false positives and sharpen lesion discrimination.
+As shown in Fig.~\ref{fig-zero}, we performed zero-shot abnormality detection by applying the pretrained CORA directly to real CCTA volumes without any task-specific fine-tuning.

 Furthermore, a notable property of our pretraining framework is its complete independence from diagnostic labels.
 Because the supervisory signal derives entirely from synthetically inserted lesions, CORA can be pretrained on any CCTA volume regardless of whether the patient harbors genuine coronary atherosclerosis.
 In practice, a subset of the 12,801 pretraining volumes inevitably contains real plaques that are not labeled as positive targets during pretraining.
 However, several design properties mitigate the impact of this implicit label noise.
 The patch-based sampling strategy (96$\times$96$\times$96 voxels) ensures that the vast majority of randomly cropped patches do not intersect with real coronary plaques, given their well-established spatial sparsity within the volumetric scan.
 Furthermore, the large batch size and dataset scale ensure that any noisy gradients from such patches are highly diluted across training iterations.
 The strong downstream performance across all evaluated tasks provides empirical confirmation that this noise does not meaningfully impair representation quality.
 More broadly, this property makes the pretraining pipeline immediately scalable to any institutional CCTA archive without curation overhead.